The Internet Takeover

-The Internet Takeover is a British radio show hosted on BBC Radio 1 on Monday nights, presented by various members of the online video blogging community.
+The Internet Takeover was a British radio show hosted on BBC Radio 1 on Monday nights, presented by various members of the online video blogging community.

 It was the successor to the Dan and Phil show hosted by Daniel Howell and Phil Lester (Dan and Phil), both of whom had a monthly slot on the programme.
-It came to an end in April 2016 and was replaced with The Student Radio Playlist.
+The show was broadcast until April 2016 when it was replaced by The Student Radio Playlist.

 Presenters

-Internet sensations Howell and Lester, the main hosts of the show, presented a live version of the programme on the first Monday of every month.
-Every other Monday, a rotation of other presenters from the video blogging community hosted the show, although these shows are recorded in advance of the air date.
-Such presenters have included:
+Howell and Lester, the main hosts of the show, presented a live version of the programme on the first Monday of every month.
+Every other Monday, a rotation of other presenters from the video blogging community hosted the show, which were recorded in advance of the air date.
+Such presenters included:

-Internet Takeover Special
+Special editions

 In February 2015, Howell hosted a #NicerInternet special of the radio show, titled Anti-Social Media Live.
-They were joined by other internet takeover presenters including Phil Lester, Jack Howard, Dean Dobbs, Jim Chapman, Patricia Bright, Tom Ridgewell, Louise Pentland and Charlie McDonnell.
+They were joined by other internet takeover presenters including Phil Lester, Jack Howard, Dean Dobbs, Jim Chapman, Patricia Bright, Tom Ridgewell, Louise Pentland and Charlotte McDonnell.
 The panel discussed online bullying, shared stories of their own negative experiences and explored ways in which the internet could be made a nicer place.